subbug/groundwork/README.md

-groundwork
+Groundwork
 ==========

-Groundwork is a robust and VERY flexible responsive, fractional grid system to help you make virtually any layout kick ass
+Groundwork is a responsive, fractions-based, fluid grid system.
+Use Groundwork to rapidly build fluid, responsive layouts and make virtually any layout kick ass on virtually any device.

 Visit http://garyhepting.com/groundwork/